 The UN Secretary General's Call to Action underscores the need for UN support to member States for the development of protection mechanisms for human rights defenders and environmental activists, particularly young people, women and girls.54 In addition, the Common Approach notes that protecting environmental human rights defenders and activists contributes to fulfilling the right to a healthy environment, while also emphasising the role of justice and accountability measures in protecting against threats to them.
 Target 22 of the GBF requires the full protection of EHRDs.
 National biodiversity commitments must guarantee a safe and enabling environment for EHRDs.
-The Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean (Escazú Agreement) also explicitly enshrines obligations regarding the rights of human rights defenders in environmental matters.
+UNECE Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention) explicitly enshrines obligations regarding the rights of environmental defenders by prohibiting their penalisation,